flashsherlock/fMRIdata/3T/readme.md

 Count number of significant voxels in each roi.

 ## indiv_absolute.bash
-Absolute beta value and masks of odor_all and three face conditions for tlrc data.
+Absolute beta value and masks, as well as sig map weighted betas of odor_all and three face conditions for tlrc data.

+## group_absolute.bash
+Group analysis of absolute beta value and masks.

 # Analysis